DataONEorg/Education/_lessons/lessons/03_planning/index.md

 ![dmponline.dcc.ac.uk](images/DMPOnline_web.png)
 ]

+* Several tools are available for creating data management plans.
+Two of the most commonly used are the DMPTool (US funders only) and DMP Online (UK/EU funders only).

 ???

 There are several tools available for creating data management plans.
 Two of the most commonly used are the DMPTool (US funders only) and DMP Online (UK/EU funders only).